$Z^0$ boson associated b-jet production in high-energy nuclear collisions: Numerical results and discussions

-The associated production of $Z^0\,+\,$jet may shed new light on the mass dependence of the jet quenching effect in the nuclear matter, owing to its high purity sample of light-quark-initiated jets.
-In Ref.~\cite{Kartvelishvili:1995fr}, the contributions from light-quark-jet and gluon-jet in the $Z^0\,+\,$jet production is $\approx 70\%$ and $\approx 30\%$.
-To verify this point, in Fig.~\ref{fig:frac}, we estimate the gluon-jet fraction in four categories of jets in p+p collisions at 5.02~TeV: inclusive jet, inclusive b-jet, $Z^0$ tagged jet and $Z^0$ tagged b-jet.
-We find that at $p_T^{\rm jet}\sim 50$~GeV the gluon-jet fraction is $\approx 50\%$ in inclusive jet and $\approx 30\%$ in $Z^0$ tagged jet.
-The Z-tagging requirement considerably decreases the gluon jet contribution by $40\%$ especially at lower $p_T$.
-More importantly, for inclusive b-jet and Z tagged b-jet, the contributions from gluon-jet are greatly suppressed due to the requirement of b-quark tagging and show almost equal values.
+The associated production of $Z^0\,+\,$jet may shed new light on the mass dependence of the jet quenching effect in nuclear matter, owing to the high purity of light-quark-initiated jets.
+In Ref.~\cite{Kartvelishvili:1995fr}, the contributions from light-quark-jets and gluon-jets in the $Z^0\,+\,$jet production are approximately $70\%$ and $30\%$, respectively.
+To verify this point, in Fig.~\ref{fig:frac}, we estimate the gluon-jet fraction in four categories of jets in p+p collisions at 5.02~TeV: inclusive jet, inclusive b-jet, $Z^0$ tagged jet, and $Z^0$ tagged b-jet.
+The gluon-jet in the events can be identified by requiring that the gluon is the leading parton in the jets, which can be easily implemented in the FastJet program.
+We find that at $p_T^{\rm jet}\sim 50$~GeV, the gluon-jet fraction is approximately $50\%$ for the inclusive jet and $30\%$ for the $Z^0$ tagged jet.
+The $Z^0$-tagging requirement considerably decreases the gluon jet contribution (by $40\%$), especially at a low $p_T$.
+More importantly, for the inclusive b-jet and $Z^0$ tagged b-jet, the contributions from gluon-jet are significantly suppressed owing to the requirement of b-quark tagging and show almost equal values.